Control the knife, don’t let it control you

 Telltale signs and spotting a potential concealed weapon

 The most important one is to watch the hands and posture.
 What are the hands doing?
 Are they in pockets or are they reaching around the clothing.
-Something I do whilst working on the doors is to look at body language, aggressive posture and hands.
-For instance, watching individuals that I have identified as a potential threat.
-Which hand are they holding a glass with, what pocket they keep items in and how they hold things is a big tell on how they will handle a blade.
+Something door security do whilst working on the doors is to look at body language, aggressive posture and hands.
+For instance, watching individuals that are identified as a potential threat, which hand are they holding a glass with, what pocket they keep items in and how they hold things is a big tell on how they will handle a blade.
 Also which is their leading leg is helpful in seeing what’s their stronger side.

 This is not always possible, as some attacks and robberies tend to happen very quickly when the victim has been caught unawares.
 So key to any self defence training is situational awareness and how to train your mind in spotting threats quicker and dealing with them.